 Authors may be tempted to start with the emotional or psychological state of their characters and they may even explicitly state them.
 This can lead to one of the cardinal sins of fiction writing: telling instead of showing.
 Implicitly showing how your character is feeling by his or her interactions with other characters or the setting is infinitely more interesting to read than explicitly stating whether your character is happy, sad, elated, joyful, or miserable.

 A sketch is a starting point.
 In the visual arts, artists carry around sketch pads to practice and develop the fundamental skills of their craft with the aim of producing paintings that seem to jump off the canvas, or sculptures that seem to move in just the right light.
 The same is true for authors who use character sketches.
 Writers use this tool to develop and rehearse one of the fundamental skills of their craft—characterization.
 However, the final goal is not to have a notepad full of character sketches.
 An author should get to know his or her character through this practice.

 While not everything that an author writes in a character sketch must be included in the novel, the author should develop an in-depth and all-encompassing knowledge of every facet of the character's personality in order to create a consistent and engaging persona.

 The ultimate goal of a writer is to take these character sketches and use them to craft a wonderfully engrossing, character-driven work of fiction.
-If you want an objective set of eyes to look at your manuscript, try our manuscript critique editors.
+If you want an objective set of eyes to look at your book, try our book critique editors.

 Image source: Wilfred Iven/Stocksnap.io